briansimiyuj/doctor-appointment-app/README.md

   1. Retrieve `isAuthenticated` and `loading` from `LoginContext`
   2. If `loading` is true, return null
   3. If `isAuthenticated` is false, return a redirect to the Login Page

+### Appointment Details Page

+Appointment Details Page will be used to display the details of an appointment.
+This is a sister page to the Patient Details Page, whereby patients can view their appointments details.

+  1. Create Appointment Details Page Component , mount it on Script component, wrap it with AppointmentContextProvider and provide it with the route